SpenceKonde/DxCore/megaavr/extras/Ref_PROGMEM.md

 * **PROGMEM_SECTION1** and **PROGMEM_SECTION3** can be accessed directly, like normal variables, provided FLMAP isset to 1 or 3 (3 is default).
 The above trick of adding 0x8000 to them to get them into the right hlf of the address space isn't needed - they are already there.

-* **PROGMEN_SECTION2** and **PROGMEN_SECTION0** can be accessed if the flashmap is pointed in the correct section BUT you do need to tuse somnething likethetrick I showed aobove to offset the addreses by 32768;
+* **PROGMEN_SECTION2** and **PROGMEN_SECTION0** can be accessed if the flashmap is pointed in the correct section BUT you do need to tuse somnething likethetrick I showed aobove to offset the addresses by 32768;

 * **PROGMEM_SECTION2** and **PROGMEN_SECTION3** are out of range of normal lpm (pgm_read_byte_near).
 You need to jump thhrough the hoops described in any guide to progmem on larger AVRs to get a "farptr" THAT, in turn can be passed to pgm_read_nyte_far().

-Nonne of these things are particularly hard, but reading far progmem with the pgmspace macros is annoying, and has a larger performance penatly.
+Nonne of these things are particularly hard, but reading far progmem with the pgmspace macros is annoying, and has a larger performance penalty.

 While the actual instructiosnto read from the two methods don't take a different amount of time - ELPM and LPM are still 3-clock instructions, and LD is 2 plus 1 because it's flash (a fact that is buried in thei nstructionset manual), in practice, they are markedly slower because the macros in pgmspace arearen't super efficient, because they're little snippets of assembly which the compiler must treat as a black box, and they usually end up performing worse.